-- any information set out in Article 42 of the PR Regulation which has changed (with the exception of cross-reference lists which do not need to be resubmitted) or - written confirmation that no changes have been made to the previously submitted information
+any information set out in Article 42 of the PR Regulation which has changed (with the exception of cross-reference lists which do not need to be resubmitted) or written confirmation that no changes have been made to the previously submitted information

-This information must be submitted before midday on the day on which approval is required (PRR3.1.6R).
+This information must be submitted before midday on the day on which approval is required (PRR 3.1.6R).

-Please note that where the issuer is an applicant for premium listing or is premium listed and is requesting the listing of the securities specified in the prospectus, due to the requirements set out in LR8 regarding sponsors, a Sponsor's Declaration on an Application for Listing must be submitted at this time (see LR8.4.3R).
+Please note that where the issuer is an applicant for listing in a category that requires a sponsor, due to the requirements set out in UKLR 24 regarding sponsors, a Sponsor's Declaration on an Application for Listing must be submitted at this time (see UKLR 24.3.3R).